SpamExperts/OrangeAssassin/docs/configuration.rst

         dns_query_restriction deny example.com
         dns_query_restriction allow 1.example.com

-    In this case example.com and all of it's subdomsins would be denied except 1.example.com and all of it's subdomains which would be allowed
+    In this case example.com and all of its subdomains would be denied except 1.example.com and all of it's subdomains which would be allowed